What’s Ahead for LGBTQ Non-Discrimination Litigation

 Freedom for All Americans is tracking key litigation related to LGBTQ Americans here.
 We are grateful for our legal partners – including the American Civil Liberties Union, GLTBQ Advocates & Defenders, Lambda Legal, the National Center for Lesbian Rights, the Transgender Law Center, the Transgender Legal Defense & Education Fund, and others – making the case against discrimination in the court of law while we support this work and push forward in the court of public opinion.
 You can read in-depth, primary source documents on all of these cases, and many more, at Equality Case Files.

 Types of Lawsuits Currently in Court

 Select a case type to view current litigation.

 Where LGBTQ Litigation Stands in Federal Appellate Circuits

 Nearly all of the nation’s 13 federal appellate courts have considered whether sex discrimination amounts to discrimination based on LGBTQ identity – and in recent years several of these appellate courts have issued landmark decisions in favor of LGBTQ non-discrimination.
 Take a look at where we stand on the question of discrimination based on sexual orientation and gender identity or expression in each circuit:

-Case Concerning Restroom Access for Transgender StudentsKey Date: August 25, 2017 • School District Requested U.S. Supreme Court Review
+Case Concerning Restroom Access for Transgender StudentsKey Date: September 26, 2017 • Federal Court Ruling Appealed to 3rd Circuit